Vishesht27/Pet-Adopter/README.md

 * **Android Studio**
 * **Jetpack Compose**  (Moden Android UI Kit)

+## Features

+A few of the things you can do with Dreaven

+* Tell the user about the avialable puppies and kittens for adoption
+* Individual Detail of each of the pet
+* Some basic tips to follow and help them

 ## Screenshots
  Selection Page               |  Pet DetailsPage               | Tutorials         |  Pets List :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: